PennockTech/fingerd/examples/FreeBSD.md

 `nobody` is `65534`, so on FreeBSD `-2:-2` is _not_ the correct specification.
 We use `65534:65534`.

+nb: the version below has been fixed to not make assumptions about jail paths, but this version here has been left unfixed-but-tested-known-working.

 ### A Variation

 The file [freebsd-rc.d-1079](./freebsd-rc.d-1079) is almost the same as